Dolby Vision: Metadata

-Dolby Vision 4.0 introduces new secondary trims for hue and saturation adjustment.
+Dolby Vision CMv4.0 introduces new secondary trims for hue and saturation adjustment.

 Profiles

 Dual layer

-Some Dolby Vision profiles are dual layer (for example: the profile 7 used for Ultra HD Blu-ray).
+Some Dolby Vision profiles are dual-layer (for example: the profile 7 used for Ultra HD Blu-ray).
 The base layer (BL) and the enhancement layer (EL) are combined to produce a 12-bit video stream.

-The enhancement layer can be full enhancement layer (FEL) or minimum enhancement layer (MEL).
+The enhancement layer can be a full enhancement layer (FEL) or a minimum enhancement layer (MEL).